-Several physicians and a hospital are available in Royston, approximately two miles from the campus and contact information is posted in numerous locations around campus.
-Students also have access to medicine vending machines located at different locations on campus.
+Several physicians are available in Royston, approximately two miles from the campus, and contact information is posted in numerous locations around campus.

 VIII.
 PROGRAMS OF STUDY

 PURPOSE AND EXPLANATION OF THE LIBERAL ARTS (GENERAL EDUCATION) CORE

 As a Christian liberal arts college, Emmanuel provides educational opportunities that prepare students for a fulfilling life.
 The liberal arts core is designed to help develop the person as a holistic individual in society.
 It seeks to help the student make a life and not just a living.
 While a person's career may change, a liberal arts education is of enduring value.
 A liberal arts education encompasses career preparation, while providing a path to becoming a Christ-like disciple who integrates faith, learning, and living for effective careers, scholarship and service.